 I prefer to use dumbbells since they are relatively cheap, don’t require much space, and are great fun to use.

-I used these Bowflex 552 adjustable dumbbells (you can find the customer reviews here) for home HIIT weight workouts.
+I used the Bowflex 552 adjustable dumbbells for home HIIT weight workouts.
 They helped me to lose 15lbs in 3 months after my bulking phase.

 But don’t just take my word for it.